josh-collinsworth/joco-sveltekit/src/lib/content/posts/productivity.md

 This effect isn't unique to LLM usage, of course, but it's more acute in both frequency and likelihood.
 The more you use AI to push out code, the more little zombie tickets start punching their way out of the ground to shamble back for another bite of your brain—and the less you'll actually understand what's going wrong and why, if you outsourced your thinking, and with it, your mental grasp of the system.

-And remember: this happens more with bad code, but it still happens _even if the code is great_.
+And remember: this still happens _even if the code itself is great_.
 Even excellent code needs maintenance.
 So shipping out amazing PRs at record pace, even in a best-case scenario, offers only diminishing returns on overall productivity, because the more work you do, the more work you have to _keep doing_.

 Maybe the ceiling was raised along with the floor, but it didn't disappear.